lyonisaac/ynab_utils/MEMORY.md

 ### YNAB Payee Cleanup (v1.0.0)

-Identifies and marks unused payees as deleted
+Identifies and properly deletes unused payees by setting the deleted flag to true

 **Features:**
 - Dry-run mode for previewing changes